© Headshots Adelaide

 “Graham Abbott’s conducting is marked not only by his control of the grand climaxes but his sensitive accompaniment to the more intimate moments, alert to the surges of passion, with some rapturously lovely woodwind playing, standing out from the impressive contribution of the Adelaide Symphony Orchestra.”

 Ewart Shaw, Adelaidenow, August 2nd 2010

 While his repertoire in orchestral, choral and operatic fields spans almost all periods and styles, Graham Abbott is most respected as a conductor of, and enthusiast for, the music of Handel.
-He has conducted Messiah more than seventy times, with all the major Australian orchestras and many other organisations, and has given first Australian performances of major Handel works such as Athalia, Ariodante, Agrippina and La resurrezione, as well as conducting the Australian premiere of Handel’s complete Carmelite Music for the Adelaide Chamber Singers.
-Graham is a Life Member of the American Handel Society.
+He has conducted Messiah more than seventyfive times, with all the major Australian orchestras as well as in the UK and in New Zealand.
+He has given first Australian performances of major Handel works such as Athalia, Ariodante, Agrippina and La resurrezione, as well as conducting the Australian premiere of Handel’s complete Carmelite Music for the Adelaide Chamber Singers.

 Graham Abbott is managed by Graham Pushee: email@example.com